bsmith89/longev-mgen/doc/submission.md

 GH97, CBM20, and CBM69.

-To expand the search for relevant genetic features, _de novo_ protein clusters were filtered to those with members in B1A, B1B, and B2.
+To expand the search for relevant genetic features, _de novo_ protein clusters were filtered to those with members in B1A and B2, and in at most one of the non-responders, B3-B8.
-Of these OPFs, several stood out as particularly relevant.
+Of these 52 OPFs, two stood out as particularly relevant.
 Opf01405
 includes SusR, the regulator of transcription of the starch utilization system in _B. thetaiotaomicron_, as well as its homolog in _B. ovatus_.